 “If your brother or sister sins, go and point out their fault, just between the two of you.
 If they listen to you, you have won them over.
 But if they will not listen, take one or two others along, so that ‘every matter may be established by the testimony of two or three witnesses.’
 If they still refuse to listen, tell it to the church; and if they refuse to listen even to the church, treat them as you would a pagan or a tax collector.
 (Matt 18:15-17, NIV)

-The advice in the video above is very good.
+Most of what is said in the video above is very good.
 We must be careful to first ask the person who is complaining about someone if they have talked with that person about this issue.
-If they have, gently tell them that you're willing to listen to what they have to say about their brother or sister, but only while that brother or sister is present.
+If they have, gently tell them that you're willing to listen to what they have to say about their brother or sister, but only while that brother or sister is present.*

 Following Jesus guidelines on this issue is one of the most important things we can do.
 It is particularly important for churches.
 No one wants to be in a place full of gossips.